Lafayette Elementary School Programs

 The Lafayette Elementary School Library has a vast variety of books for children of all ages.
 The library sponsors author visits and the annual book fair.
 If you would be interested in helping in the library, please indicate on the Volunteer Interest form.

 Help introduce our new families to our school.
-A Welcome Back Coffee and New Family Walk are held every year.
+Two TK/K Playdates are scheduled over the summer for our youngest Leopards, and a Welcome Back Coffee and other social events are held throughout the year.

 Students (K - 2nd & 3rd - 5th teams) think outside the box and develop creative solutions to technical or theatrical problems.
 They learn how to identify challenges and solve those problems collaboratively.
 Teams develop skit writing, costume and set design, engineering principles, and mostly teamwork!